mkohler/cython_swig/README.rst

     Hello, Welcome to Cython vs SWIG, Fight!.

-    Today I'm going to talk about two tools using C libraries in Python.
+    Today I'm going to talk about using C libraries in Python.

+    What is this fight about?
     Wrapping C libraries

-    Not everything is in the standard library.
+    Well, not everything is in the standard library.
-    W

-    Even the cheese shop doesn't have
+    In fact, there may even be things you want that you can't get from the cheese shop.

+    Cython and SWIG are two excellent tools for wrapping C libraries that don't already have Python bindings.
     cutting-edge algorithms

     Cython and SWIG are excellent, and yet very different, tools for using C